 The occult worldview known as Theosophy teaches that when enough people collectively accept and acknowledge themselves as being a part of “Christ”, a tipping point will have been reached.
 When enough people have been led to believe that they have obtained spiritual dominion or mastery over themselves and the world, a new global paradigm will have emerged enabling mankind to take that last and most profound step on the evolutionary ladder.
-This “tipping point” has also been called the “100th Monkey” effect, or attaining “critical mass”.
+This theosophical “tipping point” has also been called, the “Synchronicity”, “attaining critical mass”, or the “100th Monkey Effect”.
 Dominion oriented “Christians”, who believe that mankind has the capacity to not only save ourselves, but have also gained the capacity to save and rule our world, are a lot closer to promoting this theosophical worldview than they are the gospel.

 Read these quotes from some of the occultists who rose to the highest levels of influence at the United Nations and compare them with the words of leading dominionists:

 “God’s vision has to be manifested here on earth…We are the most fortunate people on earth, for God has chosen us to be his instruments to serve Him in mankind.”
 [Sri Chinmoy – spiritual advisor to the U.N. – as quoted in Spirituality at the United Nations]